diarmuidie/EnvPopulate/README.md

 diarmuidie/envpopulate
 =============

-PHP tool to interactively populate a `.env` file based on an `example.env` file whenever Composer installs or updates.
+PHP tool to interactively populate a `.env` file based on an `.env.example` file whenever Composer installs or updates.

 Based on the similar package [Incenteev/ParameterHandler](https://github.com/Incenteev/ParameterHandler).
 Go check that out if you need to save  parameters to a YAML file instead of a env file :+1:.